 1970's.
 (This may be about to change given massive incentives from

-governments in the United States and Ontario.)
+governments in the United States.)

 Take note that moving to a hydrogen economy will require

 massive increases (several orders of magnitude) in production, and

 the same U.S. Administration (Bush II) that has embraced the

 hydrogen economy has slashed funding for renewable energy research

 and production, and is inextricably bound to the fossil fuel

 industry.
 The reality is that while hydrogen may burn clean, it is